 Eye Candy: I might not be able to use my passport, but I can be a tourist in my own town.
 Sometimes from the comfort of my own couch.
 This Instagram Account never fails to make my part of the world seem like a Wonderland.
 Maybe ‘cause it is.

 It’s a new day in America, and we can all collectively exhale.
 Watching the inauguration this week, I felt real joy and hope.
 I was asked what I liked best about the speeches.

 “I think what impressed me most about yesterday’s speeches was what they lacked.

+There was no bile or name-calling.
+There was no finger-pointing.
 There were no attempts at rallying people by focusing on what they’re against.

 Instead, we listened to calls for civility.
 For coalition.
 For concord.
 It was refreshing–and it wasn’t lost on me that yesterday was the first time in days that we saw the sun up here.